 - The rotest keyword defines its section as the place for Rotest's configuration. - The host key is how the client should contact the server.
 It's an IP address, or a DNS of the server.
-For now, both the client and server are running on the same machine., but it doesn't have to be that way. - The django_settings key is directing to the settings of the Django app, that defines all relevant Django configuration (DB configuration, installed Django applications, and so on).
+For now, both the client and server are running on the same machine., but it doesn't have to be that way. - The api_base_url key is the end-point url of the rotest urls file, it must be configured for the resource management to work default is "rotest/api/". - The django_settings key is directing to the settings of the Django app, that defines all relevant Django configuration (DB configuration, installed Django applications, and so on).